hardin47/website/Math58/Notes/02-FoundInf.md

 * What is the parameter?
     - $p_m - p_f$ = the true difference in the probability of a man being promoted minus the probability of a woman being promoted.

+#### Hypotheses {-}

 H0: Null hypothesis.
 The variables gender and decision are independent.
-They have no relationship, and the observed difference between the proportion of males and females who were promoted, 29.2%, was due to chance.
+They have no relationship, and therefore any observed difference between the proportion of males and females who were promoted is due to chance.

 HA: Alternative hypothesis.
-The variables gender and decision are not indepen- dent.
-The difference in promotion rates of 29.2% was not due
+The variables gender and decision are not independent.
+Any observed difference between the proportion of males and females who were promoted is **not** due to chance.

+#### Computation {-}

 ```r